European consumer insights on the alternative protein sector

 The top drivers and barriers regarding plant-based food depend on dietary habits (eg omnivore, flexitarian), demographic groups (eg age) and country.

-For example, those who frequently eat meat are more likely to cite poor taste as their top barrier to choosing plant-based foods than flexitarians (who sometimes eat meat but are trying to reduce their intake) are, while flexitarians are more deterred by price.
+For example, those who frequently eat meat were more likely to cite poor taste as their top barrier to choosing plant-based foods than flexitarians (who sometimes eat meat but are trying to reduce their intake) are, while flexitarians were more deterred by price.

 There are similarities between groups in some cases.
 For example, the proportion of people who are flexitarian is fairly uniform across the generations, ranging from 26% (Gen Z) to 29% (Baby boomers).